rmarting/rmarting.github.io/meetups.md

 * [Red Hat Summit 2017 :: Boston :: How we deployed 1000 applications in a single Red Hat JBoss EAP Domain](https://www.redhat.com/files/summit/session-assets/2017/S104758-martin-gil.pdf)
 * [Presentations on SlideShare](https://www2.slideshare.net/jromanmartin/presentations)

-I am open to give a talk in your community, meetup, group, ... about any topic such as Developer Experience, Architectures, Design Patters, Integration, Messaging, Software Delivery Life Cycle, Agile, DevOps, ... don't feel shy and contact with me.
+I am open to give talks in your community, meetup, user group, ... about any topic such as Developer Experience, Architectures, Design Patters, Integration, Messaging, Software Delivery Life Cycle, Agile, DevOps, ... don't feel shy and contact with me.
 I am looking forward to hearing, collaborating with you.